Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 One last pause.
 Into the home straight.

 "As I said to the Global Representative Assembly some months ago: *We are at war.* We have been for years, and matters have now escalated to the point where there is no longer anything to be gained by secrecy.
-The Hierarchy don’t just threaten our way of life, they threaten our whole *species.* Right, Left, Centrist, Communist, Capitalist, Christian, Muslim, Atheist...none of that matters.
+The Hierarchy don’t just threaten our way of life, they threaten our whole *species.* Right, Left, Centrist, Communist, Capitalist, Christian, Muslim, Atheist... none of that matters.
 Their goal is not political or religious, it is survival.
-They have deemed us a threat to their existence...and they are correct.
+They have deemed us a threat to their existence... and they are correct.
 The tragedy is, we are only a threat to them at their own instigation."

 He sat back in his seat.
 "There will be a press conference in twenty minutes’ time.
 Every question the press and the public could have will be answered.
 And once that is done, we will return to the business of saving our friends, and our future.
 Thank you, God bless you, and God bless the United States of America."